Generate Metrics¶

 -

-View in Metric Analysis: Navigate to the Metric Analysis page for querying and analyzing.
+View in Metric Analysis: Jump to the Metric Analysis page for query and analysis.

 -

-View in Metric Management: Navigate to the Metric Management page to view metrics and tags, where you can edit the units and descriptions of the metrics.
+View in Metric Management: Jump to the Metric Management page to view metrics and tags.
+You can edit metric units and descriptions.

 -